Phaips/autoliftout/patrick/log.md

 # TODO:

 - remove unused functions
-- add function to take and save images in 1 line
+- add function to take and save images in 1 line - DONE
 - refactor out old / new functions
 - convert to object oriented design
 - make sure that each shift calculation is consistent in direction so that dont need to keep swapping negative signs